sisbell/stackwire-gpt/README.md

 * prompt file - this is the file that you want to include as the prompt to OpenAI
 * API key file - contains your OpenAI API Key

 First create your experiment file.
-You can name it anything, by default the program will look for 'experiment.json'
+You can name it anything, by default the program will look for 'experiment.json'.
+The following is for running a prompt multiple times.
  ```
  {
-  "experiment_name" : "my_exp",
+  "experiment_name" : "multirun-exp",
   "number_of_runs" : 2,
+  "response_format" : "text",
   "output_dir" : "output",
   "api_key_file": "api_key.txt",
-  "prompt_template" : "data/prompt.template",
+  "prompt_template" : "prompt.txt",
   "ai_config" : {
     "model": "gpt-3.5-turbo",
     "temperature": 1.2,